 ACS Collaborative Researcher

-Could you tell us a little bit about your current position at UGA and how you ended up here?
+Could you tell us a little bit about your current position at Rollins College and how you ended up there?

-How did you come to be involved in collaborative research with faculty in other UGA departments and at Rollins College?
+How did you come to be involved in collaborative research with UGA faculty?

 What do you see as the primary benefits of collaborative research?